-PROS / It’s loaded with emergency preparedness features like an ultrasonic dog whistle.
+Pros / It’s loaded with emergency preparedness features like an ultrasonic dog whistle.

-CONS / The hand crank efficiency is below average.
+Cons / The hand crank efficiency is below average.

-The Midland ER310 is a good crank radio for everyday use at the beach, park or campsite, while the survival features make it an excellent addition to your emergency preparedness kit.
+The Midland ER310 is a good crank radio for everyday use at the beach, park or campsite, and its survival features make it an excellent addition to your emergency preparedness kit.
 It doesn't have the most efficient hand crank or longest battery life, but it's a great radio to have if you're lost or stranded.
 Not only does it alert you to severe weather, but it can also help others find you if you’re lost in the backcountry.

-The biggest downside to the ER310 is the inefficient hand crank.
-In our tests, it produced just 3.5 minutes of battery life after two minutes of cranking.
-While this doesn't make it the worst hand crank available, it's more than a minute under the average.
-For comparison, the best crank radio produced an average battery life of 13 minutes in the same test.
+The ER310’s biggest downside is its inefficient hand crank.
+In our tests, it produced just three and a half minutes of battery life after two minutes of cranking.
+While it isn’t the least-efficient hand crank available, its results are more than a minute below the average.
+For comparison, the best crank radio generated 13 minutes of battery life in the same test.

 When we plugged it into an outlet, the radio took five hours to charge and provided nine hours and 45 minutes of battery life.
 You can also recharge the battery with the solar panel or a USB connection.
 In addition, you can power it with regular AA batteries if you don't want to wait for the battery to charge.